cerbio/codeready/README.md

 ## Sample implementation

 The workpace is functional out of the box using a sample application and artifatcs defined in the [artifacts](./artifacts/) folder: the build simply copies them to the deployment folder ( _'work/config'_).

+Main steps to work with Websphere:
+- In order to initialize the workspace execute the _Init Environment_ command on the _wasbase_ component (this command will be added as postStart when available in the current RH CodeReady Workspaces implementation, see devfiles spec 2.0).
+- Execute the _Build & Publish_ command.
+- Execute the _Deploy_ command.
+- Execute the Debugger to attach to the WAS java process.

 Note that in order to access the application URL it is required to create a route based on the 'apps' service specifying 'passthrough' as secure configuration option.